zopencommunity/meta/README.md

 To download and install the latest software packages, you can use `zopen download`.
 By default it will download all of the binaries hosted on ZOSOpenTools.

+It is recommended that you generate a [github personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
+Then set `export ZOPEN_GIT_OAUTH_TOKEN=<yourapitoken>`

 To list the available packages, specify the `--list` option as follows:
 ```
 zopen download --list